-- A modified Qualified Trainers Workshop was developed to meet the client’s need.
+- A modified Qualified Trainers Workshop was developed to meet the client’s needs.

-- A focus group type activity was conducted for initial sessions that resulted in a parking lot issues for Leadership Committee to follow up.
+- A focus group-type activity was conducted for initial sessions that resulted in parking lot issues for Leadership Committee to follow up.

 - Follow up FDA visit was successful.

 - Full-time Trainer leveraged the new cadre of Qualified Trainers to overhaul curricula.